 How much does flood insurance cost?

-Changes to FEMA’s method for calculating flood insurance rates, known as Risk Rating 2.0, were implemented in late 2021 and early 2022, and are expected to increase the cost for more than three-quarters of NFIP policies.
+Changes to FEMA’s method for calculating flood insurance rates were implemented in late 2021 and early 2022, and are expected to increase the cost for more than three-quarters of NFIP policies.

-Your insurer will consider a number of factors when determining your flood insurance premium.
+Your insurer will consider several factors when determining your flood insurance premium.
 As you’re searching for the right policy to fit your needs, keep in mind:

 - Your flood risk.